 Varicose veins become more common with age.
 Women are affected about twice as often as men.
 Varicose veins are very common, affected about 30% of people at some point in time.
-Varicose veins has been described throughout history and have been treated with surgery since at least A.D.
-400.

 When varices occur in the scrotum it is known as a varicocele while those around the anus are known as haemorrhoids.

 What stage is my disease is a common concern of all patients.

 The CEAP (Clinical, Etiological, Anatomical, and Pathophysiological) Classification. developed in 1994 by an international ad hoc committee of the American Venous Forum, outlines these stages

 C0 –no visible or palpable signs of venous disease

 C2 –varicose veins.

 C5 –healed venous ulcer